 Though the simplified anime and manga teeth may seem fairly easy to draw there is actually quite a bit to it.
 This tutorial covers a few different aspects of drawing them and consists of three main parts:

 - Examples of anime style teeth with different facial expressions

 - How anime teeth can be used to show a characters personality

-Generally anime teeth are drawn without showing each individual tooth.
-Usually the teeth are either shown as a whole or with just a hint of the individual teeth.
+Generally anime teeth are drawn without the full details of each tooth.
+Usually they are either shown as one combined shape or with just hints of the individual teeth.

-There are rare occasions where each individual tooth is shown but in that case they are usually draw almost the same as real teeth.
-We will not cover these in this tutorial as you can simply look at a photo of real teeth if you need such reference.
+There are rare occasions where each tooth is shown but in that case they are usually draw almost the same as real teeth.
+We will not cover that in this tutorial as you can simply look at a photo of real teeth if you need such reference.

 Drawing Anime Teeth From Different Views/Angles